rzeldent/esp32-flightradar24-ttgo/README.md

 - No account required!
 - Configuration using a Web interface
 - Status screen
-- Reset configuration pin (Top button)
+- Stay in AP mode at reset (Resetting + pressing top button)

 ## Usage
 Download the repo, open it in [**PlatformIO**](https://platformio.org/) and flash it to the ESP32-TTGO-Display.